This and That

 While I love colored sands, color is irrelevant to whether a sample is collectible.
 Even the grays and browns are all unique, and the subtle colors play off of each other in the collection.
 As to grain size that qualifies as “sand”, I have everything from gritty silt to teeny pebbles.
 I ask, “would it still feel like sand if I walked on it?”
 The goal is to collect as many locations on the globe as possible.
 I have about 400 samples so far.

-A local roofer let me dumpster dive in his stash of copper sheet that he’d torn off of old buildings here on the coast.
-These pieces of copper flashing are imbued with decades of stories: of our wild storms, the salt air, chemicals they were exposed to, the nails used to attach them to a building, shingles that might have overlaid them.
+A local roofer let me dumpster dive in his stash of copper sheet that he’d torn off of old buildings here on the coast, and that were destined for recycling.
+These pieces of copper flashing are imbued with decades of stories: our wild storms, the salt air, chemicals they were exposed to, the nails used to attach them to a building, shingles that might have overlaid them.
 They are paintings in their own right.